Main beaches on Formentera

 On the south coast of the island lies this white-sand beach, covering an area of over five km.
 By far the island's longest and shaped in a long half-moon, it is home to delightful small coves, scattered rocks and golden beaches.
 Unsurprisingly, it's popular with tourists, and chiringuitos (traditional rustic beach bars) and beach clubs abound along this glorious stretch of sand.
 Many restaurants serving up an array of fabulous food also line Playa Migjorn.

-At the south-eastern end of Playa Migjorn is this white sandy beach, boasting its own diving and windsurfing school, the first of its kind on the Balearic Islands.
-You won't feel crowded here but you will feel a bit closer to civilisation than on Playa Migjorn as there are sun loungers, parasols and pedalos.
+You won't feel overcrowded here, but you will feel a bit closer to civilisation than on Playa Migjorn, as there are sun loungers, parasols and other facilities.

-This small, picturesque cove is a wonderful beach to go to for peace and quiet.
-Fantastic views of Ibiza can be had from here and its westerly position makes it ideal to catch one of Formentera's magical sunsets.
+This small, picturesque cove is a wonderful beach to go for peace and quiet.
+Fantastic views of Ibiza can be had from here, and its westerly position makes it ideal to catch one of Formentera's magical sunsets.
 As well as a couple of beach restaurants offering great food, the beach is overlooked by Hotel Cala Saona, also blessed with great views.
 A small kiosk offers drinks and snacks for the day.

 There is some parking right at the beach and a large car park when you pass the hotel.
-A portion of the beach has sunbeds and umbrellas or you can simply lie on the soft white sands and soak up the sun for free.
+A portion of the beach has sunbeds and umbrellas, or you can simply lie on the soft white sands and soak up the sun for free.

 The clear waters are beautiful for bathing and perfect for snorkelling, especially around the edges next to the rising rocks and the small number of fishermen's huts dotted around them.
 Backed by red rocks and with small rocky inlets around the cove, it has plenty of spots for private bathing.